-• Take immediate emergency measures to support the most vulnerable people.
+- Ensure that Canadian humanitarian aid goes to support the most vulnerable people in Haiti.
 Our Christian faith commits us to charity and justice, ensuring daily needs are met while also building more humane and equitable structures.
 Those who face housing insecurity, hunger, income insecurity, and lack of access to other basic needs should take precedence.
-Such an effort can and should be done in close collaboration with Haitian-led civil society in a manner that empowers local initiatives and allows them to flourish.

-- Ensure that national institutions such as the Haitian National Police are following the rule of law and serving the interests of the people.
+Such an effort can and should be done in close collaboration with Haitian-led civil society in a manner that empowers local initiatives and allows them to flourish. - Ensure that national institutions such as the Haitian National Police are following the rule of law and serving the interests of the people.
 Our brother Jesuits report connections between the gangs, the government, and the business elites, with gang violence being wielded in service of the ruling powers with impunity.
-The United States has been supporting the Haitian National Police with equipment and training.
+Canada has been supporting the Haitian National Police with equipment and training.
 This same Haitian National Police is largely dysfunctional and is plagued by corruption.
-The United States and the international community must ensure that any support for the Haitian National Police or other institutions of the State is conditional on following the rule of law, and is used to disarm and neutralize armed gangs, to restore the territorial sovereignty of the state, and to protect the people of Haiti, guaranteeing their constitutional and human rights including the right to legitimate protest.
-This support should have short-term, mid-term and long-term goals, and should be carried out in ways that do not consolidate the illegitimate power of the current government. - End the flow of arms to Haiti.
+Canada and the international community must ensure that any support for the Haitian National Police or other institutions of the State is conditional on following the rule of law, and is used to disarm and neutralize armed gangs, to restore the territorial sovereignty of the state, and to protect the people of Haiti, guaranteeing their constitutional and human rights including the right to legitimate protest.
+This support should have short-term, mid-term and long-term goals, and should be carried out in ways that do not consolidate the illegitimate power of the current government.

+- End the flow of arms to Haiti.
 Most weapons are coming from the US, although gun sales to the country are supposed to be highly regulated.
 Clearly there are problems with the system.
-We urge the US government to work with the United Nations to take concrete measures to stop the flow of arms at the source. - Continue and broaden sanctions against those who are financing armed gangs, freeze their assets, refuse visas and impose visa cancellations.
-Moreover, it is important to note that sanctions from outside empower Haitians at home to speak out in legitimate protest. - Support structural reforms in Haiti and a government that can sustain them.
+We urge the Canadian government to work with the United Nations and with the US government to take concrete measures to stop the flow of arms at the source. - Continue and broaden sanctions against those who are financing armed gangs, freeze their assets, refuse visas, and impose visa cancellations.
+Moreover, it is important to note that sanctions from outside not only impede the ability of some to act with impunity; they also empower Haitians at home to speak out against irresponsible action in legitimate protest. - Support structural reforms in Haiti and a government that can sustain them.
 The task at hand is immense, with virtually every sector of the Haitian government and economy needing reform.
 Previous efforts of the international community in Haiti constitute a cautionary tale; while its involvement in a process of reform is essential, this cannot take place unless its role is consultative, limited, and ultimately subordinate to genuine participation of as many Haitian voices as possible.
 Critical to this is ongoing dialogue that privileges the role of marginalized and disenfranchised communities.

-Our support for international involvement in Haiti recognizes that those responsible for harm bear an obligation to remedy it, but not at the expense of the sovereignty of the Haitian people.
+Our support for international community involvement in Haiti recognizes that those responsible for harm bear an obligation to remedy it, but not at the expense of the sovereignty of the Haitian people.
 The Jesuits oppose military intervention but stand ready to assist legitimate reform efforts that can build lasting peace in Haiti.